Things to do in West Cornwall

 Birdwatching – A fantastic area for birdwatching, particularly at Porthgwarra

 Climbing – Lots of places in the area are used for climbing, particularly around Bosigran

 Fishing – Stithians Lake permits from 01209 860301, Marazion Angling Club – day tickets from West Cornwall Angling 01736 362363, Trout Fishery Hayle 01736 850889.

 Sea fishing – Various trips daily in the summer 01736 368565.

-CATA – Cornwall Association of Tourist Attractions – this site gives you lots of information on places to go, especially for children.
+Best things to do in Cornwall – this site gives you lots of information on places to go, especially for children.